-Last January, I took an in-depth look back at our first year at Speedinvest Network Effects.
+Last January, I took an in-depth look back at our first year at Speedinvest Marketplaces & Consumer.
 I received a lot of great feedback, so I decided to make the review an annual tradition.
 There’s a lot to cover, so I’ve split this year’s look back into three separate posts and changed the structure to better align with our day-to-day business operations.

 The three-part series will follow the actual investment process in chronological order: from deal flow (Part 1) to portfolio management, i.e. new and follow-on investments (Part 2) and, without further ado, everything that is related to running the fund itself e.g. team, events and LPs.